HouFaiMan/di-workshop-09-files/README.md

 answer the following questions:

 - **What is JSON?**
+JSON stands for JavaScript Object Notation.
+It is a file format that uses human-readable text to transmit data objects consisting of key-value pairs and it is commonly used for asynchronous communications between browser and server.
 - **What’s it used for?**
+It is ued to transmit data objects between the client and the browser.
 - **What does it look like?**
+It is an object but every key and value are wrapped in double quotes.
 - **Where have we seen it before?**
+As objects.

 Take a look at `shopping-basket.json` and familiarise yourself with it's contents.
 This is JSON data for a shopping cart.
 It is an object with one